tifarekaseke/alu-shell/io_redirections_and_filters/README.md

 This script counts the number of directories and subdirectories in the current directory, excluding the current and parent directories.
 Hidden directories are included in the count.

+# 12-newest_files

+This script displays the 10 newest files in the current directory, sorted from the newest to the oldest.
+Each file name is displayed on a new line.